4 Sources

 Copy Link

-SoftBank's ambitious plans to establish a joint venture with OpenAI in Japan have hit a significant snag.
-The venture, aimed at bringing artificial intelligence services to corporate customers in Japan, is now considerably behind schedule
+SoftBank Group Corp's ambitious plan to establish a joint venture with OpenAI in Japan has hit a significant snag.
+The venture, aimed at bringing artificial intelligence services to corporate customers in Japan, is now considerably behind schedule, according to sources familiar with the matter

 1